-You should ask every client where they were born and if they are a U.S. citizen.
-If they are not a citizen, or there is any uncertainty, you should consult the Immigration Project or other immigration expert.
+You should ask every client where they were born and whether they are a U.S. citizen.
+If they are a naturalized citizen, not a citizen, or there is any uncertainty, you should consult the Immigration Project or other immigration expert.

 For the Immigration Project to accurately determine the immigration consequences of a criminal offense, we must know the person’s immigration status.
 There are different rules and sets of “removal grounds” that apply depending on a person’s status.

-Sometimes the person may not know or may be confused about their status.
-For example, some people might say “I have [an] asylum” (“tengo un asilo,” in Spanish), when what they mean is that they have a pending application.
-Thus, it is important to ask for clarification.
-Sometimes the person will say they have a work permit (“permiso”).
-A work permit is not a visa or a status.
-Rather, permission to work is granted pursuant to status, or when a person has a pending application for status.
-Whenever possible you should get a copy of any immigration identification or paperwork your client has.
+Whenever possible, you should get a copy of any available immigration identification or paperwork from your client.
 If you cannot get a copy, ask for the “category” code and “A-number” on the work permit or LPR card.
 The category code tells us the basis on which it was issued, and the A-number can help us determine if the person is, or has been, in removal proceedings and what the result was.

 Lawful Permanent Resident (LPR) status, also known as having a green card, is an immigration status that allows individuals to reside in the U.S. indefinitely, provided they do not engage in activities that would violate their immigration status.
 LPR status is a prerequisite to applying for citizenship.